 Tools and Resources for Beginners

-- Groww and Zerodha: Platforms for direct stock and mutual fund investments.
+- Groww and Zerodha: Platforms for direct stock and mutual fund investments, offering easy-to-use interfaces.

 Common Mistakes to Avoid